Wissam Constantin

-Wissam Constantin, is the first deaf professional player in the Lebanese Basketball League 1.92 m tall (6 ft 4 in) and 85 kg weight (187 lbs).
+Wissam Constantin is the first deaf professional player in the Lebanese Basketball League.
+He is 1.92 m tall (6 ft 4 in) and weighs 85 kg (187 lbs).

 Early life

 Born in Maghdouché, South of Lebanon on August 1, 1986.

 Education

 Wissam presented an admission test to enter Notre Dame University – Louaize and got accepted.
 Then he graduated in June 2009 with distinction, to be the first deaf student in Lebanon and the Middle East with this high level of education in his country.

 As he said in a TV interview explaining his choice of major: "My dream was to be a doctor and I always believed that I can make it come true.
 Unfortunately, a 'deaf doctor' is not commonly accepted by the Lebanese society.
 For this reason, accomplishing my dream in my own country was a bit hard and this is why I found a parallel major: Medical Laboratory Technology."